jakep3/Project-4/README.md

  ![](15.JPG)

-  __Table 1:__ A table gathering the approximate average and maximum spectral values for the shelf site and offshore site, from Figures 1 through 8.
+  __Table 1:__ A table gathering the approximate average and maximum spectral values for the shelf site and offshore sites.
+The values collected are from analyzing Figures 1 through 8.
+See Figures 1 through 8 to see the plotted data.

 ___Part 2 Results___